iter8-tools/docs/docs/getting-started/first-release.md

 EOF
 ```

-???+ note "What happens?"
-    _Application components_

-    - no changes

-    _Routing components_

-    - no changes

-    _Iter8 components_

-    - `ConfigMap` `httpbin-0-weight-config` (used to manage the proportion of traffic sent to the first version) is updated (annotation `iter8.tools/weight` changes).
-    - `ConfigMap` `httpbin-1-weight-config` (used to manage the proportion of traffic sent to the second version) is updated (annotation `iter8.tools/weight` changes).

-    _What else happens?_

-    Since the configmaps used to manage traffic distribution are modified, the Iter8 controller will trigger the routing template defined in the routemap.
-As a consequence, the `VirtualService` `httpbin` will be updated to distribute traffic between versions based on the new weights.
+Iter8 automatically reconfigures the routing (modifies the `VirtualService`) to distribute traffic between the versions based on the new weights.

-### Verify Routing
+### Verify routing

 You can verify the routing configuration by inspecting the `VirtualService` and/or by sending requests as described above.
 Seventy percent of requests will now be handled by the candidate version; the remaining thirty percent by the the primary version.

 ## Promote candidate

+The candidate can be promoted by redefinig the primary version and removing the candidate:

 ```shell
 cat <<EOF | helm upgrade --install httpbin $CHARTS/release -f -